johnthepink/meteor-launch/docs/examples/README.md

 This is going to install Meteor, launch, the Android SDK, and a bunch of other stuff.

-Now, we need to encrypt the files we need available on the Travis server.
+We need to encrypt the files we need available on the Travis server.
 We can do this with the Travis CLI tool.

 ```shell
 $ gem install travis